Feature: ARGENTINE DANCER AND CHOREOGRAPHER, PATRICIO ROCA, STANDS OUT DANCING ALL OVER EUROPE

 During a vacation in London, Patricio attended a casting for the AIDA company just for fun not knowing that would produce a radical change in his life.
 Only 48 hours after his audition, the company offered him the job, and gave him a contract to start working on the cruise right away.
 This has been a life change opportunity for Patricio, it meant the beginning of an international career, after so many years of hard work in Argentina.

-Pato has stood out at being the assistant to multi-awarded Argentinian choreographers such as Elizabeth De Chapeaurouge, Gustavo Carrizo and Veronica Pecollo.
-He has also assisted the American dancer and choreographer Jalen Preston during his classes in Buenos Aires, right after dancing at Coachella with Beyonce!
+Patricio has stood out at being the assistant to multi-awarded Argentinian choreographers such as Elizabeth De Chapeaurouge, Gustavo Carrizo and Veronica Pecollo.
+He has also assisted the American dancer and choreographer Jalen Preston during his classes in Buenos Aires, right after Jalen's performance at Coachella with Beyonce!

 In a very short time period, Patricio has managed to become one of the most popular Jazz Dance and Musical Theater teachers in Argentina, with sold out workshops and touring not only throughout the country but other Latin American countries like Uruguay.